Bharath-110/TravelPlanner/README.md

 Basic Installation
 For basic web crawling and scraping tasks:

-pip install crawl4ai
+pip install crawl4ai # This is already included in requirements.txt, this can be skipped

-By default, this will install the asynchronous version of Crawl4AI, using Playwright for web crawling.
+By default, this will install the asynchronous version of Crawl4AI.

-👉 Note: When you install Crawl4AI, the setup script should automatically install and set up Playwright.
-However, if you encounter any Playwright-related errors, you can manually install it using one of these methods:
+**Playwright need to be installed separtely using below methods.
+The second method has proven to be more reliable in some cases.**

-Through the command line:
+1. Through the command line:

 playwright install

+2. If the above doesn't work, try this more specific command:

+python -m playwright install chromium